xywangbuaa/xywang.github.io/_pages/about.md

 News
 -----------
+`Mar./20/2024` Our "LowPASS" A ReRAM-based SNN Accelerator has been accepted by ISLPED 2024!
+Congratulations to Zongwu.

-`Mar./20/2024` Our "UM-PIM" Data re-layouted machnism have been accepted by ISCA 2024!
+`Mar./20/2024` Our "UM-PIM" Data re-layouted machnism has been accepted by ISCA 2024!
 Congratulations to Yilong.

 `Mar./18/2024` Fangxin Liu received 2023 Shanghai CCF Outstanding Dissertation Award.